 Has God forgotten how to be gracious?

-These types of questions are not questions of unbelief, but a desire for explanation in the midst of perplexity.
+These questions are not questions of unbelief but a desire for explanation in the midst of perplexity.
 God will not get angry with us or spurn us for asking questions.
 His shoulders are broad, and he invites us to lament and bring our doubts and confusion to him.
-He already knows that this type of tragedy crushes our hope and leaves our faith staggering like a boxer who has been pummeled by his opponent.
-So, we might as well cry out to him and tell him about the pain and perplexity we’re feeling.
+He knows this tragedy crushes our hope and leaves our faith staggering like a boxer pummeled by his opponent.
+So, we might as well cry out to him and tell him about our pain and perplexity.
 It’s a cathartic and healthy process.

-Third, we should pray for our Father to sustain the families of the victims, the LGBT community, and the entire city of Orlando (Psalm 55:22).
-They are brokenhearted, and we have an opportunity and responsibility to pray, asking our Father to come near.
+Third, we should pray for our Father to sustain the victims’ families, the LGBT community, and the entire city of Orlando (Psalm 55:22).
+They are brokenhearted.
+We have an opportunity and responsibility to pray, asking our Father to come near.
 As we pray, we can be an answer to our prayers by coming near to the gay community.
-Also, let’s pray for people to respond to the good news of the gospel.
+Also, let’s pray for people to respond to the gospel’s good news.
 These kinds of incidents should move us to ask eternal questions.
-Let’s pray that people’s hearts will be turned to a loving Father, who sent his Son, Jesus, into the world to bring redemption.
+Let’s pray that people’s hearts will be turned to a loving Father who sent his Son, Jesus, into the world to bring redemption.